marcalexiei/fastify-type-provider-zod/docs/examples.md

 :::

 :::tip
-`ZodOpenApiSchemaMetadata` type can be used to have proper intelli
+`ZodOpenApiSchemaMetadata` type can be used to have proper IDE suggestions.
 :::

 ```ts